 Donald D'Ambrosio, Chief Financial Officer and Secretary

 Donald E. D’Ambrosio was appointed to the position of Chief Financial Officer on March 31, 2017.
 Prior to joining MYnd Analytics, from 1996 to 2007 Mr. D’Ambrosio served as Senior Vice President, Controller and, ultimately, Chief Financial Officer of BNC Mortgage, Inc. (NASDAQ: BNCM).
-As BNC’s CFO Mr. D’Ambrosio played a key role in the company’s IPO, raising $35million, and its listing on the NASDAQ on March 10, 1998 which was underwritten by CIBC Oppenheimer and Piper Jaffray, Inc. Subsequently, Mr. D’Ambrosio was also intimately involved in taking the company private through a $52 management acquisitionby Lehman Brothers.
-Mr. D’Ambrosio played a key role of BNC Mortgage Inc’s acquisition of certain assets and liabilities and the origination platform of America’s Lender, Inc. As a subsidiary of Lehman Brothers, BNC Mortgage, Inc. was ultimately closed in 2007 as part of the financial crisis.
-From 2007 through to February 2017 Mr. D’Ambrosio founded and built Oxygen Funding, Inc., an asset-based lending company that specialized in providing working capital to small businesses, where he served its President, CEO and CFO.
+As BNC’s CFO Mr. D’Ambrosio played a key role in the company’s IPO, raising $35 million, and its listing on the NASDAQ on March 10, 1998 which was underwritten by CIBC Oppenheimer and Piper Jaffray, Inc. Subsequently, Mr. D’Ambrosio was also intimately involved in taking the company private through a $52 million management acquisition by Lehman Brothers.
+Mr. D’Ambrosio played a key role of BNC Mortgage Inc’s acquisition of certain assets and liabilities and the origination platform of America’s Lender, Inc. From 2007 through to February 2017 Mr. D’Ambrosio founded and built Oxygen Funding, Inc., an asset-based lending company that specialized in providing working capital to small businesses, where he served its President, CEO and CFO.
 Oxygen Funding grew to fund over $100 million of client receivables.
 Mr. D’Ambrosio was a featured speaker for the Small Business Association and a writer for the Commercial Factor magazine.
 Mr. D’Ambrosio holds a Bachelor of Business Administration degree with an emphasis in accounting from Temple University.
 Mr. D’Ambrosio joins the Company with his skill and experience as a Chief Financial Officer along with his IPO and NASDAQ up-listing experience.

 R. Stewart Navarre, Vice President, Government Accounts